MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 > [!IMPORTANT]
-> If you have already started to use [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1_md.md)] (the service is activated) and you have users who run Office 2010, contact Microsoft Customer Support Services (CSS) before you run these procedures.
+> If you have already started to use [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1_md.md)] (the service is activated) and you have users who run Office 2010, contact Microsoft Support before you run these procedures.
 Depending on your scenario and requirements, you can still use BYOK but with some limitations or additional steps.
 >
-> Also contact CSS if your organization has specific policies for handling keys.
+> Also contact Microsoft Support if your organization has specific policies for handling keys.

 ### Prerequisites for BYOK
 See the following table for a list of prerequisites for bring your own key (BYOK).